I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 Summary

-We built a flow that directly calls the AgentCore harness from Step Functions, collects IAM role policy information, performs AI-based evaluation, and branches based on the result using a Choice state.
+We built a flow that directly invokes the AgentCore harness from Step Functions, collects IAM role policy information, performs AI-based evaluation, and branches via Choice based on the result.

-On the other hand, for cases requiring strict JSON parsing, complex preprocessing, or fail-safe control when evaluation is inconclusive, architectures that also incorporate Lambda and similar services remain a valid option.
+On the other hand, if strict JSON parsing, complex pre-processing, or fail-safe control for indeterminate evaluations are required, a configuration that also uses Lambda and similar tools remains effective.

 - Document classification and routing: AI classifies inquiry content and routes it to department-specific queues